ACT fact sheet

 What are the objectives of the approach?

-ACT® aims to measure an organisation's alignment with a future low-carbon world.
-These methods are produced from a framework, which enables valorising strategies compatible with a low-carbon transition pathway.
-ACT®, through its analysis, awards a score intended to inform companies and investors, and indirectly public authorities, about the credibility of the low-carbon strategy.
-Through ACT®, companies are assessed according to sectoral criteria, in accordance with sectoral 2 °C pathways from the.
+ACT® aims to measure an organisation’s alignment with a future low-carbon world.
+These methods are produced from a framework, which enables the valuation of strategies compatible with a low-carbon transition pathway.
+ACT®, through its analysis, awards a rating intended to inform companies and investors, and indirectly public authorities, about the credibility of the low-carbon strategy.
+Through ACT®, companies are assessed according to sectoral criteria, in accordance with sectoral 2°C pathways of theIEA.

-What is (are) the target(s) of the approach?
+What is/are the target(s) of the approach?

 Does the approach rely on a shared scientific basis?

-ACT® methods draw on work from, among others, the IEA, the French national low-carbon strategy (SNBC), the SBTi and IPCC reports.
+The ACT® methods draw on work from, among others, the IEA, the French national low-carbon strategy (SNBC), SBTi and IPCC reports.

 They are based on analysing specific points of the company’s strategy through 9 modules.

-1) Target in terms of reduction objectives
+1) Target on reduction objectives

-2) tangible investments
+2) physical investments

 3) intangible investments